Pumpkin Coffee Cake is my mom’s coffee cake made with pumpkin for fall breakfast. It also has a thick and crunchy streusel on top!

 - Pinch salt

-- Preheat oven to 375°.
-Line a 9x9” pan with foil and spray with cooking spray.
+- Preheat oven to 350°.
+Spray a 9x9” pan with nonstick cooking spray.

 - Mix 2 cups flour, sugar, baking powder, salt, and pumpkin pie spice in a large bowl.
 Whisk to combine.
 Stir in pumpkin, vegetable oil, vanilla and milk until mixed.
 Pour into prepared pan.
 Set aside.

-- In a small bowl, mix remaining ¼ cup flour, brown sugar, cinnamon, and salt.
-Melt the butter over low heat in a small pan.
-Stir continually about 2 minutes until butter browns.
-Pour over brown sugar mixture and stir with a fork to combine.
+- In a small bowl, mix melted butter with ¼ cup flour, brown sugar, cinnamon, and salt.
+Stir with a fork to combine.
 Spread on top of pumpkin cake layer.

-- Bake 25-35 minutes until a toothpick inserted 2” from the side of the pan comes out clean.
-Cool until you can’t stand it anymore, then cut into squares and serve.
+- Bake 30-40 minutes until a toothpick inserted 2” from the side of the pan comes out clean.

 - Store covered on the counter for up to 2 days or freeze for up to one month.

 Peanut Butter Coffee Cake has a chocolate chip streusel!